millicast/Millicast-ObjC-SDK-iOS-Sample-App-in-Swift/README.md

+# :exclamation: Important :exclamation:
+This repository has been archived.
+Please refer to the new getting started sample applications [here](https://github.com/dolbyio-samples/stream-sdk-ios-getting-started)

+# Overview
 The Swift Sample App (SA) demonstrates how the Millicast Objective C SDK can be used in a Swift project to publish/subscribe to/from the Millicast Platform.

 # Millicast SDK: